merlinshabaj/grapher/README.md

+### TODO
+- Arrow for axes

 ### Bugs
-- After reload zoom doesn't target the mouse position, unless the cursor is moved
-- After zooming out far, zooming in doesn't display graph properly (resolution related)

-### TODO
-- fix worldToScreen() function
+- zooming in and out still has limits that aren't handled

 ## Drawing numbers
 I am currently rendering the numbers twice, this seems to be eliminating a bug.
 However this is probably a bad solution.